gerbenjacobs/rws/README.md

 ## What is it?
 So far it only retrieves the current sensors used by Rijkswaterstaat in 10 minute intervals.
 It contains 5 values as well as a prediction, if available.
 The rest of the datasets can be found here: http://www.rws.nl/rws/opendata/

+## How to use it?
+Clone the repo and run `composer install` to get the autoload functions (Nothing else is needed at the moment).
+Now open `test.php` in your browser.

 ## Results
 It currently returns **458** measurements, mostly waterheight, but also temperature, speed, water debit and amount of chlorine, for example.